DigiArt-project/Semantics-extraction/InteractiveLearning/README.md

 ### 1. Compile "CloudRetrieval_main"

+CloudRetrieval_main is a C++ program that allows the user to perform similarity search.
-The binary executable is given.
-If it is not the case, you need to compile it from Tools Package.
+The binary executable is given inside the **binaries folder** (it has been compiled with OSx).
+If it is not the case, you need to compile it from Tools Package and then put the generated binary to the binaries folder.
+This code is not necessary for basic Interactive Learning but it is necessary for Interactive Learning using similarity search.

 ### 2. Create the data

 ### A. Dataset

-An example is given. **Dataset\_cat10_normalized.**
-==You need to follow the same structure.==

 In our experiment we have done multiple experiments using different datasets :